-When we stepped inside for the first time, we fell in love with the Oriental trees which draped the dance floor in purple flowers.
+When we stepped inside for the first time, we fell in love with the Oriental trees that draped the dance floor in purple flowers.
 It felt truly magical dancing in the flashing lights whilst breathing in the smells of lavender and vine.
 Giving elements of both naturism and urban life, this place is saturated with flashing neon lights.

 The bar is filled with LED boxes which are built into the walls, giving off the feeling of walking down the streets of Tokyo.
 The cocktails are lush and unique.
 As were the drag stars!
-Giving high energy performances, the queens here blur the lines of gender and redefine performance art.
+Giving high-energy performances, the queens here blur the lines of gender and redefine performance art.

 Querida Bar is located at Calle 10 #43B-61 and is open only from Thursday to Monday until midnight (later on weekends).